grafov/kiwi/README.md

 * dynamically selectable outputs (changing log verbosity on the fly)
 * no nailed levels, no hardcoded fields in the format
 * can keep context of application

+Kiwi logger has two primary design goals:

+1. Convenient structured logging syntax: logfmt as default format, method chaining.
+2. Separation of logging flow from control flow: you log everything without conditions but output filtering really select what and where will be saved.

 ## Docs [![GoDoc](https://godoc.org/github.com/grafov/kiwi?status.svg)](https://godoc.org/github.com/grafov/kiwi)